massi-ang/aws-iot-custom-authorizer-sample/README.md

 You can also test the MQTT/TLS connection with the `raw-pub-sub` sample client available in the [Java](https://github.com/aws/aws-iot-device-sdk-java-v2) and [CPP](https://github.com/aws/aws-iot-device-sdk-cpp-v2) SDKs.

+With those samples you need to pass the `token` and the `authorizer name` as username.
+The password can be any string.
+The value for the username would then be:

+`aladdin?x-amz-customauthorizer-name=MqttTokenAuthorizer&token=allow`

+## Enable signing

+If you enable signing for the authorizer you need to generate the token signature using the RSA256 algorithm and pass it as part of the username.

+For example the full username would be similar to:

+`aladdin?x-amz-customauthorizer-name=MqttTokenAuthorizer&token=allow&x-amz-customauthorizer-signature=signature`

+Where `signature` is the computed signature.

 ## Using the embedded C SDK

 To test the MQTT/TLS custom authorizer with the [embedded C SDK](https://github.com/aws/aws-iot-device-sdk-embedded-C), you can use the `demos/mqtt/mqtt_demo_mutual_auth`.